“What’s the best way to fund my business?”: Ten founders give the lowdown on the best way to fund your business

 “You do it because you have to.
 It means you can build value before funding and get it [the business] going.”

-Always assuming you have some money you can invest, there are some disadvantages to this route.
+Of course, this option does assume you have some money you can invest!
+There are some disadvantages to this route too.
 Tim found

-“You are often unable to make key decisions, such as spending more on marketing.”
+“You are often unable to make key decisions, such as spending more on marketing, because you just don’t have the funds.”

-So is bootstrapping the best way to fund your business?
-Be aware that a lack of money can slow down the speed at which your business grows.
+So is bootstrapping the best way to fund my business?
+Perhaps it is one way to get started but, be aware, that a lack of money can slow down the speed at which your business grows.

-Even a bootstrapped business will probably find there comes a point when you need a cash injection to achieve an important milestone.
-It might be that you need money to pay for tooling for product manufacture, or you need to purchase materials or premises in order to start generating revenue.
-If so, might start-up loans and bank loans be the best way to fund your business?
+Even a bootstrapped business will probably find there comes a point when you need a bit more cash to achieve an important milestone.
+Perhaps you need money to pay for tooling for product manufacture, or you need to purchase materials or premises in order to start generating revenue.
+If so, might start-up loans and bank loans be the best way to fund my business?

 Jaya da Costa, Founder of Pause Cat Café, saw a number of benefits in going for a start-up loan.